zabulus/core/doc/sql.extensions/README.ddl.txt

 Also, the name RDB$GENERATORS does not refer anymore to an invisible system generator.
 The name can be applied to an user generator.

+18) Added ROLE clause to CREATE DATABASE statement.
+(Alex Peshkov)

+For 3.0, setting role when creating database may affect user rights to create databases.
+This can happen if user is granted (in appropriate security database) system role RDB$ADMIN or some ordinary role which in turn is granted CREATE DATABASE right.
+When using API call IProvider::createDatabase (or isc_create_database) there are no problems with placing isc_dpb_sql_role_name tag with required value into DPB, but CREATE DATABASE statement missed ROLE clause before 3.0.

+ISQL now also takes into an account global role setting when creating databases.